Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems: Discussion

 \section{Discussion}

-We propose a new algorithm based on the ensemble Kalman filter that is designed for superior performance in non-linear high dimensional systems.
+We propose a new algorithm based on an unstructured ensemble Kalman filter that is designed for superior performance in non-linear high dimensional systems when dependency structure in the state vector is unknown.
 This algorithm we call the penalized ensemble Kalman filter because it uses the popular statistical concept of penalization/regularization in order to make the problem of estimating the forecast covariance matrix well-defined (strictly convex).
-This in turn both decreases the sampling errors in the forecast covariance estimator by trading it off for bias and prevents filter divergence by ensuring that the estimator is positive definite.
-The PEnKF is computationally efficient in that it is not significantly slower than the standard EnKF algorithms and easy to implement since it only adds one additional step, and this step uses the well-established GLASSO algorithm available in almost any scientific computing language.
+This in turn both decreases the sampling errors (variance) in the forecast covariance estimator by trading it off for bias and prevents filter divergence by ensuring that the estimator is positive definite.
+The PEnKF is computationally efficient in that it is not significantly slower than the standard EnKF algorithms and easy to implement since it only adds one additional step.
+This step uses the well-established GLASSO algorithm, available in almost any scientific computing language, for sparse estimation of inverse covariance matrices.
 We give theoretical results that prove that the Kalman gain matrix constructed from this estimator will converge to the population Kalman gain matrix under the non-simplistic asymptotic case of high-dimensional scaling, where the sample size and the dimensionality increase to infinity.